 The offers above are just a small selection of the many excellent deals that Prime Day brought to Amazon customers.

-There's no doubt that there will be a huge Echo sale, tons of Fire TV deals, discounted Fire tablets, and more of Amazon's first-party products seeing their prices slashed during Prime Day 2021.
-These are the sort of deals Amazon has most control over and the products they can use as an exclusive draw to the event.
+There's also a huge Echo sale, tons of Fire TV deals, discounted Fire tablets, and more of Amazon's first-party products seeing their prices slashed during Prime Day 2021.
+These are the sort of deals Amazon has the most control over and the products they can use as an exclusive draw to the event.